alsak0de/CoppeliaSim-mcpserver/README.md

 - `describe_robot`: Returns a detailed, LLM-friendly description of all robot elements
 - `describe_scene`: Returns a description of all scene objects (excluding robot joints)

+**Note:** All tool logic is now centralized in `tools.py`.
+To add a new tool, define your function in `tools.py` (taking `sim` as the first argument), then register it in both `coppelia_mcp.py` and `coppelia_fastmcp.py` as needed.
+This ensures both servers share the same tool logic and remain consistent.

 ## Notes
 - Both servers default to `0.0.0.0:8000` but you can override with `--host` and `--port`.
 - Use the SSE endpoint for best compatibility with modern LLM/agent clients.